JordanSpencerWu/jordan-wu-deprecated-2/src/books/2016/think-and-grow-rich.md

 25. If I had been the purchaser of my own services for the year, would I be satisfied with my purchase?
 26. Am I in the right vocation, and if not, why not?
 27. Has the purchaser of my services been satisfied with the service I have rendered, and if not, why not?
 28. What is my present rating on the fundamental principles of success?
-(Make this rating fairly, and frankly, and have it checked by someone who is courageous enough to do it accurately).
+Make this rating fairly, and frankly, and have it checked by someone who is courageous enough to do it accurately.

 Those who have lost their fortunes, and those who are just beginning to earn money, have nothing but personal services to offer in return for riches, therefore it is essential that they have available the practical information needed to market services to best advantage.